cielivb/ImageInspector/README.md

 - Set your binding/s
 - In your event handler, call <code>iv.view(parent=self, image_file='imagepath')</code>, and an ImageViewer displaying the image located at your imagepath should appear.

 You will need to install the following packages if you don't already have them: wx, numpy, pillow.
+ImageViewer has been specifically tested on Python 3.13.5, wxPython 4.2.4, numpy 2.2.6, pillow 12.0.0.

 ## Credits